 Stainless steel paint is relatively durable.
-You may notice the color become more bronze near a stovetop after years of exposure to the heat.
+You may notice the color becomes more bronze near a stovetop after years of exposure to the heat.
 This is nothing to be concerned about unless the discoloration bothers you.
 Traditional stainless steel appliances are also likely to do this over time.

-Automotive grade resin can be scratched.
+Automotive-grade resin can be scratched.
 There is the possibility of staining if something is left on the paint for a long time.
 In general, the paint is very durable with normal use.

 Maintenance of the painted stainless steel appliances is simple.
 No scrubbing required.
 You can wipe the surfaces clean with a simple cloth and warm, soapy water.
 Follow cleansing with a water rinse and buff the surface dry with a dry, dust-free towel.